Jolanta Dahlin

-Biography
+Chess career and personal life

 At the turn of the 1960s and 1970s, Jolanta Szota was one of Poland's leading chess players.
 She made her first start in the final of the Polish Women's Chess Championship in 1962 in Grudziądz.
 Until 1971, she appeared eight times in the Polish Women's Chess Championship final tournaments, winning two titles of the Polish women's vice-champion: in 1967 in Kielce and in 1971 in Piotrków Trybunalski.
 In addition, in 1966, 1968 and 1969 she was fourth in the Polish Women's Chess Championship finals.
 She represented the colors of the Legion Warsaw chess club many times in the Polish Team Chess Championship and five times (1961, 1963, 1964, 1967, 1969) winning gold medals.
 In 1971, she took part in two international tournaments, occupying 5th–6th place in Brașov, and 5th place in Piotrków Trybunalski.

 After she married Gunnar Dahlin, she emigrated to Sweden and settled in Gothenburg, where she worked in a company trading with Eastern European countries.
 In 1973, she won the title of the Swedish Women's Chess Champion, and in 1976 she took 2nd place in the International Women's Chess tournament in Stockholm.

 Jolanta Dahlin two times participated in the Women's World Chess Championship European Zonal Tournaments: